Mercedes COMAND album artwork

 bliss works on Windows, Mac and Linux.
 First, download and install bliss, following the installation instructions.

-After you start bliss for the first time, visit the Albums page and then click settings (if this is the first time you have used bliss the settings will already be shown):
+After you start bliss for the first time, visit the Albums page and then click the settings cog: (if this is the first time you have used bliss you'll get the chance to be taken there):

-Enter the location of your Mercedes' music library (this may be direct to the SD card or device you connect via USB into your car) and click Add and change cover art.
+Enter the location of your Mercedes' music library (this may be direct to the SD card or device you connect via USB into your car) and click the ON/OFF button under Cover art.
 You get the cover art settings:

 We can now set the COMAND's album artwork rules as laid out above.
 Set Embed cover art in music files to Embed art where possible (the default), change Maximum size to be Large (500x500) and Maximum size (KB) to be 128KB.